Mean field theory of spin glasses: Fully connected models

-For $T<T_K$, the saddle point of (\ref{Zm1}) is always $f_{min}$, that can be computed by following the line $m_s(T)$.
-Note that $m<1$ and, recalling that $\Si=0$ along $m_s$, from Eq.~(\ref{mcomplexity}) one obtains: \beq f_{min}(T) = \left. \frac{\Phi(m,T)}{ m} \right|_{m=m_s(T)} = \phi_{1RSB}(m_s(T),q^*(T),T) \ . \eeq This last result is very important.
-Indeed, for $T>T_K$ the free energy of the system is equal to the free energy of the paramagnet, corresponding simply to $\phi_{1RSB}(m=1) = -\b/4$.
-Below $T_K$, instead, the free energy of the system is given, comparing (\ref{fglass}) and (\ref{SimT}), by the extremization of $\phi_{1RSB}$ with respect to {\it both} $m$ and $q$.
+For $T<T_K$, the saddle point of (\ref{Zm1}) is always $f_\mathrm{min}$, which can be computed by following the line $m_s(T)$.
+The analytic continuation above $m_s(T)$ is not correct: the complexity becomes negative above $m_s(T)$.
+In other words, the system of $m$ replicas undergoes a glass transition on the line $m_s(T)$.
+However, we do not need to wonder about what happens above $m_s(T)$, because the discussion of Section~\ref{sec:realreplica} tells us that the value of the free energy $\Phi(m,T)$ on the line $m_s(T)$, which is $\Phi(m,T) = m f_{\mathrm{min}}(T)$, is the one that persists up to the $m=1$ line.
+Note that $m<1$ and, recalling that $\Si=0$ along $m_s$, from Eq.~(\ref{mcomplexity}) one obtains: \beq f_\mathrm{min}(T) = \left. \frac{\Phi(m,T)}{ m} \right|_{m=m_s(T)} = \phi_\mathrm{1RSB}(m_s(T),q^*(T),T) \ . \eeq This last result is very important.
+Indeed, for $T>T_K$ the free energy of the system is equal to the free energy of the paramagnet, corresponding simply to $\phi_\mathrm{1RSB}(m=1) = -\b/4$.
+Below $T_K$, instead, the free energy of the system is given, comparing (\ref{fglass}) and (\ref{SimT}), by extremizing $\phi_\mathrm{1RSB}$ with respect to {\it both} $m$ and $q$.
 Actually, the extremum is a {\it maximum}, as can be seen by an explicit computation.
-Remarkably, this last statement (the free energy is the maximum of $\phi_{1RSB}$ with respect to $m$ and $q$) can be rigorously proven~\cite{FT06}.
+Remarkably, the fact that the equilibrium spin glass free energy is the maximum of $\phi_\mathrm{1RSB}$ with respect to $m$ and $q$ is the usual prescription of the replica method, and it can be rigorously proven to be correct~\cite{FT06}.

-To summarize, the replica method allowed us to fully characterize the thermodynamics of the spherical $p$-spin model, in particular to compute \begin{itemize} \item the free energy of the paramagnetic phase \item the free energy of the glass phase \item the distribution $\Si(f)$ of all the metastable states as a function of $f$ and $T$ \end{itemize} The main assumption we made in the derivation is that {\it the states are all equivalent}: they have self-overlap $q$ and zero mutual overlap, \ie they are randomly distributed in phase space.
-This is expressed by the {\sc 1rsb} structure of the overlap matrix $Q_{ab}$ where all nonzero entries, corresponding to the replicas in the same state, have the same value $q$.
-This property is exact for the spherical $p$-spin model, but this is somehow exceptional: in particular this is not true for the SK model, where the states are organized in a very complicated structure.
+In summary, the replica method allowed us to fully characterize the thermodynamics of the spherical $p$-spin model, by computing \begin{itemize} \item the free energy of the paramagnetic phase \item the free energy of the glass phase \item the distribution $\Si(f)$ of all the metastable states as a function of $f$ and $T$ \end{itemize} The main assumption we made in the derivation is that {\it the states are all equivalent}, with a self-overlap $q$ and zero mutual overlap, \ie they are randomly distributed in phase space.
+These properties are expressed by the {\sc 1rsb} structure of the overlap matrix $Q_{ab}$ where all nonzero entries, corresponding to the replicas in the same state, have the same value $q$.
+This behavior is exact for the spherical $p$-spin model, but it is somewhat exceptional.
+In particular it is not true for the SK model, where the states are organized in a very complicated structure.